Carnap/Carnap-Documentation/doc/dashboard.md

 Different courses are available under different tabs.

-In the upper half, statistics for different assignments are available.
+At the top ("Assignments") you will see a list of documents you have assigned to your course, sorted by name or by due date.
+You can share the link to the assignments given here with your students (e.g., in the LMS).
+Students have to be logged in to Carnap to be able to access assignments via this link, however.

-In the lower half, a table of students and total scores earned by those students is visible.
-You can click on each students name to see details of their submitted problems and points earned.
+Next you see a list of students registered in your course and total scores earned by those students.
+You can click on each student's email address to see details of their submitted problems and points earned.
+See below for the [possible actions you can take for students](#actions-on-students) using the bottons on the far right.

 ### Course Information